gaspardaurymarceau/GDec/README.md

 - Numbers before an item's name to indicate its quantity
 - Numbers inside an item's name
 - Underscores

-This exact syntax should be respected, or the program will likely break.
+This exact syntax should be respected, ==or the program will likely break==.

 Spaces are not allowed.

 If an item's quantity is 1, the number can be removed (ex : A=B+2*C+D)

 To add a comment, start a line with #

 Empty lines are ignored

 ##### Edge cases :

 - Item being both in the base and recipe sections :
     The item will be treated as a recipe.
 - Item being listed in a recipe without either being a base or having its own recipe